-11. 2023 Negotiations.
+- I. During the negotiations that resulted in the 2019 2023 Agreement, understandings were reached on the following terms: - 2023 Negotiations.
 At least one (1) year prior to contract expiration, the parties agree to discuss the 2023 bargaining process to assist in planning for future negotiations.
 This will include exploration of options for a more streamlined and efficient process including continued use of sub-committees, interest-based discussions and FMCS support/mediation.